clojurists-together/clojuriststogether.org/content/news/2025/2025 Long Term Funding Ballot Information.md

 **Why is this work important to the Clojure community?**
-Because with that everyone coding Clojure will be using the same features improving dev xp.
+Because with that everyone coding Clojure will be using the same features improving dev xp.  <br>

-**Do you receive any other funding to work on this project?** GithubSponsors  <br>

 ---

 ## Toby Crawley
 tobias